rapidsai/cudf/docs/cudf/source/cudf_pandas/how-it-works.md

 ## How We Ensure Consistency with Pandas

-Every change to cuDF pandas Accelerator Mode is tested against the entire pandas unit test suite.
+Every change to cuDF's pandas accelerator mode is tested against the entire pandas unit test suite.
 Currently, we're passing **93%** of the 187,000+ unit tests, with a goal of passing 100%.